ProcessMaker/pmio-examples/README.md

 Before run process we should add **Group** ``$apiInstance->addGroup()`` and attach existing **User** to that group ``$apiInstance->addUsersToGroup()``.<br>
 Next, we should add objects to our process,  such as **Start**  and **End events**:``$apiInstance->addEvent()``, and at least one  **Task** object ``$apiInstance->addTask``.
  All that objects need to be joined by **Flows** ``$apiInstance->addFlow()`` with each one.
-To run process we just need to trigger Start event object by following snippet:
+To run process we just need to trigger Start event object by following snippet.

  ```php
  /** @var array $arrayContent*/<br>